ibpdas/valueline/README.md

 Data teams often deliver essential foundational work, but leaders struggle to see how that effort translates into maturity or measurable outcomes.

-**ValueLine** makes that connection visible by mapping foundations → maturity → impact in a single, repeatable model and accelerates the path to value.
+**ValueLine** makes that connection visible by mapping foundations → maturity → impact in a single, repeatable model.

 It grew out of years of seeing talented teams do the right things but struggle to tell a clear value story.